-- Locate the black connectors in the kit that fit your column.
-Those with a 10102 & 10104 harness without terminals pre-installed also need to locate the terminals in the bag kit.
+- Locate the black connectors and terminals in the kit that fit your column.
 Most columns will use the plug seen to the right, which is found on most aftermarket columns, as well as GM columns from the mid-1970s onward.
-These GM columns are a popular retrofit item because of their key on the column and tilt function. - Using the diagram on the below, pin each wire into its correct location on the connector.
+These GM columns are a popular retrofit item because of their key on the column and tilt function. - Using the diagram below, pin each wire into its correct location on the connector.
 Remember, WHITE #918 will only be connected if you have integrated lights. - If you use the connector, once all wires have been installed, fold the locking tab down onto the connector.
 It will click/snap and lock the terminals in their place. - Connect the now installed connector onto the connector on the steering column.